Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

 If $L_i \subseteq M_-$, note that the $w'$ basepoint disappears, and we relabel $z$ and $z'$ as $w$ and $w'$, respectively.
-We first construct a hyperbox $\bar \Hyper^{\orL', \orM}$ from $\Hyper^{\orL', \orM}$ by taking (in each Heegaard diagram) the respective connected sum with a sphere, and adding the two new curves $\alpha'$ and $\beta'$ encircling $w$ and $w'$, as in Figure~\ref{fig:StabTriple}.
-At the level of each Heegaard diagram, this procedure can be viewed as a paleo-chromatic index zero/three free destabilization introducing the curves $\alpha'$ and $\beta''$ in Figure~\ref{fig:StabTriple}, followed by a sequence of handleslides that take $\beta''$ into $\beta'$, and the usual 3-manifold isotopy taking $\Sigma$ to $\Sigma'$.
-The corresponding hyperbox $ (\Hyper')^{\orL', \orM}$ in the new system $\Hyper'$ is obtained from $\bar \Hyper^{\orL', \orM}$ by increasing the length of its side in the $L_i$ direction by one, and adding on (at the end of each segment in the $L_i$ direction) new diagrams in which the curve $\beta'$ is replaced by $\beta''$ as in Figure~\ref{fig:StabTriple}.
+We first construct a hyperbox $\check \Hyper^{\orL', \orM}$ from $\Hyper^{\orL', \orM}$ by taking (in each Heegaard diagram) the respective connected sum with a sphere, and adding the two new curves $\alpha'$ and $\beta'$ encircling $w$ and $w'$, as in Figure~\ref{fig:StabTriple}.
+The corresponding hyperbox $ (\Hyper')^{\orL', \orM}$ in the new system $\Hyper'$ is obtained from $\check \Hyper^{\orL', \orM}$ by increasing the length of its side in the $L_i$ direction by one, and adding on (at the end of each segment in the $L_i$ direction) new diagrams in which the curve $\beta'$ is replaced by $\beta''$ as in Figure~\ref{fig:StabTriple}.
+(Observe that replacing $\beta'$ with $\beta''$ is the strong equivalence discussed in Section~\ref{sec:final}, with different notation.)
 The $\Theta$-chain elements on the new edges in the $L_i$ direction contain the point $\theta$ in the figure.
 After this modification, the sub-hyperbox $(\Hyper')^{\orL', \orM}(L_i, M)$ is surface isotopic to the free index zero/three stabilization of $\Hyper^{\orL' - L_i, \orM - L_i}$, as it should be according to the compatibility relation \eqref{eq:comp2}.
-Note that the change from $\bar \Hyper^{\orL', \orM}$ to $(\Hyper')^{\orL', \orM}$ can be realized as the composition of an elementary enlargement and a global shift (of hyperboxes).
+Note that the change from $\check \Hyper^{\orL', \orM}$ to $(\Hyper')^{\orL', \orM}$ can be realized as the composition of an elementary enlargement and a global shift (of hyperboxes).
 We do these moves in a compatible way on all hyperboxes corresponding to pairs $(\orL', \orM)$ with $L_i \subseteq M_-$.
 This completes the description of the index zero/three link stabilization of $\Hyper$.

+Finally, we have one more system Heegaard move, the {\em trajectory $\alpha$-slide}, which did not have an analogue in the list of moves on hyperboxes.
+This involves changing the good set of trajectories $\cs$.
+It is a move that we only perform on complete systems of pure $\beta$-type, i.e. those where the alpha curves are fixed; see Definition~\ref{def:purebsystem}.
+Suppose $\Hyper$ is such a complete system, and let $\tau$ be an embedded arc connecting a basepoint $z_i$ to an alpha curve $\alpha_j$, and not intersecting any alpha curves in its interior.
+Observe that the trajectory $c_{w_i}$ does not intersect alpha curves either---otherwise these would be moved by the isotopy along $c_{w_i}$, but we assume them to be fixed.
+On the other hand, both $c_{w_i}$ and $\tau$ may intersect various beta curves, from different diagrams in the complete system.
+See Figure~\ref{fig:aslide} (a).